 - Motion graphics (little or no character animation)

 - Whiteboard animation

-This post forms a chapter from my ebook, Succeeding With Animated Video.
-To read the rest of my advice on how to manage an animated video production for your organization, sign up for our newsletter below and you will receive the ebook for free.
+If this post was useful, you might want to download my ebook, Succeeding With Animated Video.
+It offers even more advice on how to manage an animated video production for your organization.
+Sign up for our newsletter to receive the ebook for free.